Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 - Operations teams building internal tools without dedicated engineering resources

-Here's my honest hot take: Airtable is overrated as a project management tool specifically, but it's underrated as an operational platform that happens to include project management.
+And here's my honest take: Airtable is overrated as a project management tool specifically, but it's underrated as an operational platform that includes project tracking.
 The distinction matters.
-If projects are the core of what you're managing day-to-day, Smartsheet is the more purpose-built choice.
-If project tracking is just one of five things you need a tool to do, Airtable probably wins.
+If projects are your core daily work, Smartsheet is the more purpose-built choice.
+But if project tracking is just one of several things you need to manage, Airtable probably wins.

 Verdict